A Love to Last Forever by Linda Randall Wisdom is a category romance about two former high school classmates who reunite at their 20-year reunion.

 The attraction is instantaneous and palpable when Mike and Stacy reconnect at the class reunion.
 Mike had a big crush on Stacy back in the day, and Stacy can’t believe how hunky the former geek is now.

 When they meet again, Mike makes no bones about his desire for Stacy.
 Stacy’s ambivalent about getting into yet another relationship.
 She’s made bad choices regarding men in the past, but Mike couldn’t be more different from them.
-He’s got it together, and as an “older” woman (she’s 38), she’s a bit insecure.
+He’s got it together, and she’s a bit insecure as an “older” woman (she’s 38).

-Nevertheless, Stacy can’t deny her attraction, and while Mike’s in town for a few weeks, she figured what’s wrong with a few dates?
+Nevertheless, Stacy can’t deny her attraction, and while Mike’s in town for a few weeks, she figured out what’s wrong with a few dates.

 Class of 1986

-The problem is life cannot be compartmentalized so easily.
-Stacy finds herself falling deeply for Mike.
-Mike, in the meantime, has to deal with insecurities from the past coming back to haunt him.
+The problem is that life cannot be categorized so easily.
+Stacy falls deeply for Mike.
+In the meantime, Mike has to deal with insecurities from the past coming back to haunt him.
 His marriage failed because a part of him was stuck back in high school, loving memory of a girl whose smiles were the only bright spots of miserable adolescence.

 He’s a great father figure to her son.
 Stacy’s daughter Gail’s persnickety behavior is a mystery to her.
-Because of Mike’s profession, he’s able to draw Gail out of her shell and get mother and daughter to communicate and deal with Gail’s very complicated emotional issues.
+Because of Mike’s profession, he can draw Gail out of her shell and get her mother and daughter to communicate and deal with Gail’s very complicated emotional issues.

 Mike and Gail finally give in to their passion on a trip to St. Louis.
-They feel an intense bonding never experienced before.
+They feel an intense bond never experienced before.
 This is more than lust; it’s love.
 Mike wants forever, not an affair.
-But Gails’ insecurities may be too much and drive them apart.
+But Gail’s insecurities may be too much and drive them apart.
 Will they ever be able to leave the past behind and move on to make a life together?

 Final Analysis of A Love to Last Forever